-The Scottish National Party would vote down a minority Conservative government, leader Alex Salmond has said.
+The Scottish National Party would vote down a minority Conservative government, its leader, Alex Salmond, has said.

 “So if Labour joins us in that pledge, then that’s Cameron locked out,” he said.